avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `Signer` must correspond to the `blsPublicKey` defined in the warp message

 Note: There is no `EndTime` specified in this transaction.
-Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `DisableValidatorTx` is issued.
+Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0`.

 ### Modifying Subnet Validators